Planning a visit to the U.S. Pacific Northwest? There’s no better place to start your journey than in beautiful Washington State.

 After a day of sightseeing, pull up a table at one of Spokane’s innovative restaurants for some delicious farm-to-table cuisine.
 End it off with a visit to one of the city’s many craft breweries on the Inland Northwest Ale Trail.

 Ready to plan your Spokane trip?
 Get started with these travel resources:

 - Lopez Island

 The best time to visit Washington State is between July and August.
 The summer months bring warm temperatures and plenty of sunshine to the famously wet Pacific Northwest.

 The summer, however, also falls within Washington State’s tourism high season.
 In popular destinations like Seattle and the San Juan Islands, expect larger crowds, less availability of accommodations, and higher prices.
 To avoid the worst of it, September is a good alternative to the summer months.
 Although not quite as warm, you’ll still enjoy plenty of sunny days before the rainy season.

 The wettest months of the year in Washington State fall between October and early July.
-Winters in Washington are often cool, cloud, and wet, with the coastal areas seeing a higher amount of precipitation.
+Winters in Washington are often cool, cloudy, and wet, with the coastal areas seeing more precipitation.

 How to get to Washington State

 Most visitors traveling to Washington State by air arrive via Seattle Tacoma International Airport (SEA), also known as Sea-Tac.
 Located about 14 miles south of Downtown, Sea-Tac is the largest airport in the Pacific Northwest, offering over 90 non-stop domestic routes and over two dozen international routes.
 Major airlines flying in/out of SEA include: